• About

 RelatedPosts

 “There is no doubt that from evidence adduced before this court that salaries payable to judges as well as their conditions of service have been greatly altered to their disadvantage.
-Judicial officers are daily impoverished by the devaluation of the needful
+Judicial officers are daily impoverished by the devaluation of the needful.

 “They have suffered financial hardship and embarrassment owing to their poor pay.
 It is a shame to the country.
 In spite of this, our judges have continued to carry out their statutory duties.
 Justices are themselves victims of a great injustice.
 What an irony,” Justice Obaseki-Osagie added.

-The court directed that the order should be served on the Revenue Mobilization Allocation and Fiscal Commission (RMAFC) and the Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN) and awarded N1.5 million cost against RMAFC, the AGF and the National Assembly, who were all cited as Defendants in the matter.
+The court directed that the order should be served on the Revenue Mobilisation Allocation and Fiscal Commission (RMAFC) and the Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN) and awarded N1.5 million cost against RMAFC, the AGF and the National Assembly, who were all cited as Defendants in the matter.

-Chief Sebastine Hon, who instituted the case has prayed the court to compel the defendants to increase the salaries and allowances of judges in the country.
+Chief Sebastine Hon, who instituted the case, has prayed the court to compel the defendants to increase the salaries and allowances of judges in the country.

-In a supporting affidavit to the originating summons, Hon stated that as a legal practitioner, “who has practised in all the levels of courts in Nigeria, I know that poor pay for judicial officers is seriously affecting the quality of judgments and rulings those officers are delivering and the discharge of other functions associated with their offices.”
+In a supporting affidavit to the originating summons, Hon stated that as a legal practitioner “who has practised in all the levels of courts in Nigeria, I know that poor pay for judicial officers is seriously affecting the quality of judgments and rulings those officers are delivering and the discharge of other functions associated with their offices.”

 The plaintiff noted that the highest-paid judicial officer in the country – the Chief Justice of Nigeria (CJN) – currently earns about N3.4 million per annum, far below what is earned by such an officer in other countries.